trallard/ci-research/README.md

 ✨ GitHub Account

+💻 Git installed in your personal laptop

 🚇 _[Azure DevOps account](https://azure.microsoft.com/services/devops/?WT.mc_id=rse19-github-taallard)_

+📝 A text editor.
+I 💜VS Code, you can get it following this link 👉🏼 [VSCode](https://code.visualstudio.com//?wt.mc_id=rse19-github-taallard).

 ### Using Azure pipelines
 The workshop hands on session materials for using Azure pipelines can be found 👉🏼 [here](./az-pipeline-vm.md)